 RoboCup RoboCup Changes and Comments RC-Decision 2: RoboCup players must play autonomously.
-Coaching and any kind of human interference with robots, with or without technical means, is not allowed, except where otherwise specified in the Laws.
-Coaching and human interference is only allowed for substitutes and robots outside of the playground, and only if the robots are inactive, in particular, if they do not send any kind of signals, including wireless communications.
+Coaching and any kind of human interference with robots, with or without technical means, is not allowed, except when according to the ruling RC-Decision 2.1 or where otherwise specified in the Laws.
+Human interference is only allowed for substitutes and robots outside of the playground, and only if the robots are inactive, in particular, if they do not send any kind of signals, including wireless communications.